What are you looking for?

 Fixed rate mortgage: It is a long term fixed rate mortgage that requires fixed monthly payments throughout the loan period.
 The loan term usually varies from 15 to 30 years.

 Adjustable rate mortgage: These are mortgage loans in which the rates adjust after a regular period of interval.
 In most cases hybrid ARMs are available.
-These are adjustable rate loans having fixed rate for a certain period after which the rates keep on changing within a specified limit.
+These are adjustable rate mortgages having fixed rate for a certain period after which the rates keep on changing within a specified limit.

 Interest-only mortgages: These are home loans require the interest to be paid for a certain period (5 to7years).
 No payment is made towards the principal during this period.
 After the initial period is over, you can refinance the existing loan, pay off the entire balance or start repaying the principal along with the interest on a monthly basis.